OpenGradient/erc-onchain-agent/agent-erc.md

 }

 /// @notice demo agent
-contract WalletAgent is IERCAgent {
+contract TokenManagerAgent is IERCAgent {

     constructor() IERCAgent(
         address(0x19),
         "llama_model_3",
-        "Wallet Agent",
+        "Token Manager Agent",
-        "Use this to deploy or withdraw tokens from a liquidity pool", "The action you want to take, the address of the tokens, and the amount", string(abi.encodePacked(
+        "Use this agent to issue and manage tokens on the network", "The action you want to take, such as creating new token, adjusting supply, burning", string(abi.encodePacked(
-            "You are an agent deployed on an EVM blockchain, responsible for managing a user's wallet. ", "The wallet's owner will give you instructons in simple terms, ", "and your goal is to execute the instructions from the user, given the list of tools you can use...")), new IERCAgentTool[](4),
+            "You are a bot deployed on an blockchain, your job is to manage and create new", " tokens as instructed.
+You will receive instructions and you should execute", " them as accurately as you can",
+            "..."))
+        new IERCAgentTool[](4),
         10
     ) {